dea-ll/GeGraphs/README.md

 **GeGraphs is an R package for gene-centric visualization and structural variant exploration.**

-It was developed to facilitate the visual inspection of structural variants (SVs) by combining **GENCODE gene annotations**, **BAM sequencing coverage**, and **SV calls from BED or VCF files** within a single framework.
+GeGraphs was developed to facilitate the visual inspection and exploration of structural variants (SVs) by combining **GENCODE gene annotations**, **BAM sequencing coverage**, and **SV calls from BED or VCF files** within a single framework.

 The package was developed during my Master's project in **Bioinformatics and Data Analysis in Biology (BIADB) at the University of Geneva (UNIGE)**.

 > **Version:** 0.2.9
 > **Package type:** R package
 > **Status:** research and development
-> GeGraphs is intended to support SV exploration and manual review.
+> GeGraphs is intended to support structural variant exploration and manual review.
 It is not a standalone clinically validated diagnostic tool.

 ---

-## ✨ What does GeGraphs do?
+## ✨ Overview

 Structural variant interpretation often requires several types of information to be inspected separately.
-GeGraphs brings them together in one view:
+GeGraphs brings these sources together in a single visualization framework:

 - 🧬 **GENCODE gene annotations**
 - 📈 **raw and normalized BAM coverage**